Concur Urgent Care

 What is a Physical Exam?

-A physical exam is a routine check-up administered by your primary care provider (PCP). to check your overall health.
+A physical exam is a routine check-up administered by your primary care physician (PCP) to check your overall health.
 The purpose is to focus on preventive care so that individuals can maintain their good health.

 Conducting regular physical exams helps in detecting early signs of illness or chronic conditions.
-Monitor existing health conditions, and lifestyle habits, including diet, exercise, and mental health, and update immunizations.
+Monitor existing health conditions and lifestyle habits, including diet, exercise, and mental health, and update immunizations.
 Additionally, it offers guidance for maintaining optimal health.
-During a primary care physical, the doctor will focus on to:
+During a primary care physical, the doctor will focus on:

 • Check your vitals.